ODonoghueLab/Minardo-Model/README.md

 #### Standardisation

-We start by standardising abundance rations, as follows:
+After loading the data, the next step is standardising the abundance ratios, as follows:

 ```R